 The EU Strategy for the Adriatic and Ionian Region (EUSAIR) is a macro-regional strategy adopted by the European Commission and endorsed by the European Council in 2014.
 The strategy has a clear governance structure: in addition to the political level, consisting of Ministers for EU Funds and/ or Ministers of Foreign Affairs of eight participating countries taking strategic decisions at the EUSAIR Annual forums' ministerial meetings, the EUSAIR architecture involves two main levels: the coordinating level represented by a Governing Board and the implementation level represented by Thematic Steering Groups.
-Operational support to both levels is provided by the EUSAIR Facility Point strategic project4.
+Operational support to both levels is provided by the EUSAIR Facility Point strategic project (co-funded by INTERREG ADRION)4.